Samuel-Morgan-Tyghe/Ambient-Noughts-And-Crosses-Game/README.md

 * Class Hierachy: AudioInputStream isa InputStream , JButton isa AbstractButton isa Object

-* place images and sounds in a resource folder in eclipse and use get.rescource, this enables you to package media for code distrubition
+* place images and sounds in a resource folder in eclipse and use get.resource, this enables you to package media for code distrubition

 * AudioSystem.getClip,   clip.open, clip.start, throw try and catch ( needs try and catch as exterior errors can occur, ie sound card issues)